 - Add in the flour and salt; mix with the spatula until a slightly sticky ball forms.
 Create a dough ball (using a bit more flour if needed.)

-- Transfer dough ball to a floured surface and knead until the dough is smooth.
+- Transfer your dough ball to a floured surface and knead until the dough is smooth.

 - Roll into your desired shape – This recipe makes one large pizza or two personal pan-sized pizzas.

-- Transfer to the prepared pan/air-fryer tray.
+- Transfer the shaped dough to a sheet pan/air-fryer tray sprayed with non-stick cooking spray.
 Poke holes in the dough with a fork to avoid the crust puffing up.

 Traditional Oven Instructions

-- Parbake for about 5 minutes on the lower rack.
+- Parbake the dough for about 5 minutes on the lower rack.

-- Add the pizza sauce and your choice of toppings.
-Bake at 450°F for about 13-15 minutes or until cheese is bubbly and crust is crispy.
+- Add the pizza sauce, cheese, and your choice of toppings.
+Bake at 425°F for about 13-15 minutes or until cheese is bubbly and crust is crispy.
 Enjoy!

-- Parbake for 3-4 minutes until slightly browned.
+- Parbake the dough for 3-4 minutes until slightly browned.

-- Add the pizza sauce and your choice of toppings.
+- Add the pizza sauce, cheese, and your choice of toppings.
 Bake at 400°F for another 3-4 minutes until cheese is bubbly and crust is crispy.
 Enjoy!